 Source: FRED Federal Reserve Bank of St Louis, 2s10s (T10Y2Y) and NBER-based Recession Indicators for the United States from the Peak through the Trough (USRECM), 31 October 1977 to 31 October 2019.

-In our view, the economic weakness in 2019 was a lagged response to earlier monetary tightening in the world’s two largest economies – the US and China.
+In our view, the economic weakness in 2019 was a lagged response to earlier monetary tightening in the world’s two largest economies – the U.S. and China.
 With both now firmly in easing mode, we would look for some recovery.
 The trade war, by raising costs and reconfiguring investment flows, exacerbated the global slowdown, but it did not cause it.
 If trade is resolved, but weak growth persists, expect credit spreads to widen and government bonds to rally, as it would indicate that the global slowdown is more structural than originally envisaged.

 The market’s consensual calm could be disturbed if the unemployment shoe were to drop.
-Consumption has been pivotal in protecting the US economy and can be contrasted with weakness in export-driven Germany.
+Consumption has been pivotal in protecting the U.S. economy and can be contrasted with weakness in export-driven Germany.
 The latter’s sensitivity to fragile global growth means the European Central Bank (ECB) is expected to stay highly accommodative.
-The stark defence of negative rates by Christine Lagarde, the new ECB president, suggests no departure from her predecessor’s policies.
+The stark defense of negative rates by Christine Lagarde, the new ECB president, suggests no departure from her predecessor’s policies.
 This should anchor eurozone sovereign yields around the zero bound.
-We also expect Lagarde to repeat calls for more fiscal stimulus to assist the bank’s monetary policy – low government debt burdens in Northern Europe at a time of political angst will make these calls increasingly difficult to ignore.
+We also expect Lagarde to repeat calls for more fiscal stimulus to assist the bank’s monetary policy; low government debt burdens in Northern Europe at a time of political angst will make these calls increasingly difficult to ignore.

-Exhibit 2: Gross government debt as a % of GDP within European Union countries
+Exhibit 2: Gross Government Debt as a % of GDP Within European Union Countries